 - We still don’t know what causes obesity, nor what actually works to reduce it

-- Restricting food is likely to lead to emotional issues like depression and psychosis, and diagnosable eating disorders
+- Restricting food is very likely to lead to emotional issues like depression and psychosis, and diagnosable eating disorders

-- Prejudice against fat people is rife, and increasing, and much of it is done by fat people to themselves
+- Prejudice against fat people is rife, and increasing

 - Even people who are not fat are highly critical of their bodies

 But what you can know for sure is that:

 - hating someone never motivated that person to want to change anything

 - hating yourself only damages your self esteem and your self worth

 - hating your body makes you vulnerable to abuse by others, disease, and self-abuse

 It’s time to do something different.
 Is our culture likely to stop wanting us all to be ever thinner?
 Not very likely.

 But what you can do in the face of all those scary numbers is:

 - decide to learn who you are

 - decide to honour and nurture your body, no matter what anyone else thinks of it

 - learn the truth about what is healthy and what is not, from people who are not trying to sell you a pill or program you’ll have to keep buying for the rest of your life

 - find support to stay committed to your own health and wellbeing

 And that’s what The Body Image Revolution is about.